thiagodelgado111/plop-acceptance-test-steps/README.md

 ```

 ## Contributing
-To contribute, please open an issue or directly file a PR :)
+To contribute, please open an issue or file a PR 😃

 ## License
 MIT